vippsas/vipps-woocommerce/readme.txt

 This project is hosted on Github at: https://github.com/vippsas/vipps-woocommerce

 == Upgrade Notice ==
-Version 5.1.6
+Version 5.1.7
+Fixed all blocks to be compatible with the new iframe based block editor Ensure Pickup Locations are editable if any are defined since these are available in Express and Checkout Make the new interactivity based minicart work correctly with Checkout Version 5.1.6
 Support Tutor LMS in Express and Checkout
 Add block to support new interactivity-API based minicart for Express Checkout